 Superintendent Todd Black tblack4038@aol.com

 Students will work with an experienced technician and volunteers to tear down and put back together a small engine.
 They will be using sockets, ratchets, wrenches and other tools to help them learn how a small combustion engine works and how to repair and maintain it.
-They will learn to identify the components and discuss concepts such as spark, fuel supply and torque specs.
-As is the rule in most shops, no open-toe shoes.
+Learn to identify the components, discuss concepts such as spark, fuel supply ,torque specs. no open-toe shoes.
+Automotive for 2nd year participants.

 Urban Sketch & Watercolor: On Day 1, you will explore watercolor basics, how to mix colors, theory, control of pigments and water techniques and paper types.
 On Day 2, you will take what you learn, and apply it to Urban sketch and paint outdoors (weather permitting) the scenery.
 If the weather does not cooperate, you will work indoors with focus objects to work with.